Code-Institute-Submissions/profile/README.md

 <!-------------------------------------------------testing-------->
 **Testing**

+    - The content resized correctly according to different device sizes.
-    I have tested the site by using the Google developer tools and tested the adaptability of the content to different devices.
-The site and all it’s styling elements displayed as expected in desktop as well as in the following mobile-devices: Galaxy 5s, Pixel 2, Pixel XL, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad and iPad Pro.
+        The site was tested using the Google developer tools and tested in the following mobile-devices: Galaxy 5s, Pixel 2, Pixel XL, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad and iPad Pro.
-    The navigation menu to scroll to different sections worked in all devices.
+    - The content displays correct in different operative systems:
+        In addition, the site was tested on two devices Android, iOs as well as in two different desktop operative systems Chrome and Safari.
+    - All links redirect correctly in the navigation menu and footer.
+    - Download CV link worked correctly on different devices.

 <!-------------------------------------------------deployment-------->
 **Deployment**